 In our efforts to ensure a positive show experience, Abilities Expo endeavors to accommodate the disability community with a host of special show services including loaner scooters, sign language interpretation, free wheelchair, captioning services for the workshop and so much more!

-For those who would like assistance in getting around the show, free loaner scooters are available during show hours on a first come, first served basis.
-Is your wheelchair in need of a tune-up?
-Look to the Free Wheelchair Repair Pavilion for minor maintenance.
+Free loaner scooters are available during show hours on a first come, first served basis.
+Wheelchair need a tune-up?
+Swing by the Sunrise Medical Free Wheelchair Repair Pavilion for minor maintenance.

-American Sign Language interpretation services will be available for those need translation.
-Workshops will also offer CART (Communication Access Realtime Translation) services where everything spoken by the presenter will be captioned on a large screen.
+American Sign Language interpretation will be available for those who need translation.
+All workshops are captioned through CART (Communication Access Realtime Translation) services.

-Braille and large print versions of the exhibitor list and the events/workshops schedule will be available by request at the registration counters.
+Large print versions of the exhibitor list as well as the events and workshops schedule will be available on demand at the Expo.
+Please request your copy at the registration counters.

 Animals have become an intrinsic part of the disability community.
 Some are essential to the healing process, while others help their human partners become more independent.